dwincort/SettableArrow/README.txt

 As a sample instantiation of Arrow, we use a function automaton drawn from the ArrowTransformers library.
 We then set up the settability data types and show the transformation as a set of type classes.
-Finally, we provide some small demonstations.
+Finally, we provide some small demonstrations.

 Winograd-Cort, Daniel and Hudak, Paul.
 Settable and Non-Interfering Signal Functions for FRP.
 In: International Conference on Functional Programming.
 ACM, September 2014.